frhel/stamper-rust/README.md

 # stamper-rust

-A simple CLI tool to assist in management of twitch music streams
+A simple CLI tool to assist in management of twitch music streams that have been recorded with OBS, that will do the following

 - Create timestamps that are associated with songs from the streamersonglist.com song queue
 - Global hotkey to store timestamps to database for each stream / session